Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 Recognition

-As an attendee, if you attend at least six sessions and submit a reflective one-page essay by the due date, you will receive a certificate acknowledging your commitment to enhancing your teaching.
+As an attendee, if you attend at least six sessions and submit a reflective one-page essay by August 15, 2025, you will receive a certificate acknowledging your commitment to enhancing your teaching.

 Important Dates